 - Heart failure.
 Over time, the strain on your heart caused by high blood pressure can cause the heart muscle to weaken and work less efficiently.
 Eventually, your overwhelmed heart begins to fail.
 Damage from heart attacks adds to this problem.

 Damage to the brain

-Just like your heart, your brain depends on a nourishing blood supply to work properly and survive.
+Your brain depends on a nourishing blood supply to work properly.
 But high blood pressure can cause several problems, including:

 - Transient ischemic attack (TIA).
-Sometimes called a ministroke, a transient ischemic (is-KEE-mik) attack is a brief, temporary disruption of blood supply to your brain.
+Sometimes called a ministroke, a TIA is a brief, temporary disruption of blood supply to your brain.
 Hardened arteries or blood clots caused by high blood pressure can cause TIA.
 TIA is often a warning that you're at risk of a full-blown stroke.

 - Stroke.
 A stroke occurs when part of your brain is deprived of oxygen and nutrients, causing brain cells to die.
-Uncontrolled high blood pressure can lead to stroke by damaging and weakening your brain's blood vessels, causing them to narrow, rupture or leak.
+Blood vessels damaged by high blood pressure can narrow, rupture or leak.
 High blood pressure can also cause blood clots to form in the arteries leading to your brain, blocking blood flow and potentially causing a stroke.

 - Mild cognitive impairment.
 This condition is a transition stage between the changes in understanding and memory that generally come with aging and the more-serious problems caused by dementia.
 Studies suggest that high blood pressure can lead to mild cognitive impairment.

 Damage to the kidneys

 Kidneys filter excess fluid and waste from your blood — a process that requires healthy blood vessels.
 High blood pressure can damage the blood vessels in and leading to your kidneys.
 Having diabetes in addition to high blood pressure can worsen the damage.